'Atara: Shrine of Sheikh al-Qatrawani

+The historic maqam of Sheikh al-Qatrawani is located on the Dahrat Hamoud hill about 1.5 km south-west of Atara.
+The shrine is named after a local holy man, Sheikh Ahmad al-Qatrawani, who is believed to have died here with miraculous happenings.
+It is built during the Mamluk period in the 16th century, as part of a series of watchtowers looking over the nearby coast.

 Demographics

 Emigration surged between 1952 and 1955 to the Gulf Arab states, due to poor economic conditions in the West Bank.
 Several others moved to Ramallah and Jerusalem for work.
 By 1961, the population was 1,110, however, it decreased tremendously after the 1967 Six-Day War, in which Israel captured and occupied the West Bank from Jordan.
 The village population slowly grew to 903 in 1982, then 976 in 1987.

 In the first census taken by the Palestinian Central Bureau of Statistics (PCBS) in 1997, 'Atara's population reached 1,661, of which 92 were Palestinian refugees (5.6%).
 The gender make-up was 50.2% male and 49.8% female.
 According to a PCBS estimate, 'Atara had a population of approximately 2,400 inhabitants in mid-year 2006.
 In the PCBS census in 2007, 'Atara had a population of 2,270, of which 1,139 were males and 1,131 females.
 There 495 housing units and the average household size consisted of 5.5 family members.
+By 2017, the village had a population of 2,492.